 Connecticut residents who have recently re-financed their residential mortgage are now entitled for a potential award from the Chicago Title Insurance Class Action Lawsuit.
 According to the lawsuit, Chicago Title incorrectly charged the discounted refinance rate for lenders’ title insurance policies in some residential mortgage refinance transactions.
 They failed to notify residents that they are entitled to hundreds of dollars in savings is a violation of title insurance for Connecticut Law.
 If you are eligible, be sure to file a claim by May 29, 2018.
 Don’t forget to take a look at our full list of Class Action Lawsuit Settlements!

-The card does come with a $0 introductory annual fee for one year, then $95.
+The card does come with a $0 intro annual fee for the first year, then $95.
 (See Rates & Fees)